Zak Kent: Cleveland Guardians

 On March 28, 2024, Kent was traded to the Cleveland Guardians in exchange for international bonus pool space.
 He was subsequently optioned to the Triple-A Columbus Clippers.
 Kent was designated for assignment by the Guardians on June 29.
-After clearing waivers, Kent was released by the Guardians on July 5.
+After clearing waivers, Cleveland released him on July 5.
 He re-signed with the organization on a minor league contract on July 16.